jwzhanggy/Graph_Toolformer/README.md

   - [ ] add graph reasoning task hub
   - [ ] add llm model hub
   - [ ] add cli for interaction
+- [ ] Add and test more LLMs
 - [ ] Include other graph datasets
-- [ ] Add and test more LLMs
 - [ ] Add more pre-trained graph models
+- [ ] Include more graph reasoning tasks
 - [ ] Implement the CLI with GUI panel
 - [ ] Provide the demo for graph reasoning
 - [ ] Release web access and service